-The base beneficiary premium increase that comes with late enrollment stays with the Medicare recipient however many years they have the coverage.
+The base beneficiary premium increase with late enrollment stays with the Medicare recipient for however many years they have the coverage.

-How do I avoid Medicare Part B penalty?
+How do I avoid the Medicare Part B penalty?

 You can refuse to enroll in Part B if you have creditable coverage.
-But to truly make sure you avoid it, signing up for it during the initial enrollment period is the only foolproof way.
+But to ensure you avoid it, signing up for it during the Initial Enrollment Period is the only foolproof way.

 What are the penalties for late enrollment in Medicare Part B?

 You receive a 10 percent premium penalty increase for Medicare Part B for every full 12-month period you remain unenrolled.